SOKK Website

 A typical talk at the shelter

-Kiwi talks are available by prior arrangement at the Opouahi crèche shelter during the kiwi chick season from November to April.
+Kiwi talks are normally available by prior arrangement at the Opouahi crèche shelter during the kiwi chick season from November to April.
 They are given by volunteers and are free (although a $10 per visitor donation is suggested).

 Using kiwi as the focus, the talks cover conservation issues such as predation, and facts about kiwi including their diet, nesting and habits.
 There are taxidermied specimens of the kiwi and the main predators to illustrate the talks.